CHRISTIAN THERAPEUTIC BOARDING SCHOOLS...WHEN AND WHERE SHOULD I GET HELP FOR MY TEEN?

 You cannot keep your teen away from peers who are obviously leading a lifestyle counter to your beliefs and your teen is buying into their destructive behavior and attitudes.

-If your teen exhibits 5 or more of these signs, you may want to contact us.
+If your teen exhibits 5 or more of these signs, you may want to contact one of the program we list.

 II.
 JUSTIFICATION OF INTERVENTION: If your friends, family, neighbors, and counselor all agree it may be time for you to intervene in some way, then don't wait.